 |a LD50 is the approximate amount, which when swallowed will kill 50% of the animals tested.|

 |b There is an additional category less toxic than Caution.
 No signal words are required on pesticide products, which are determined by the EPA to be exempt or minimum risk.
 These are generally regarded as safe.|

 The Environmental Protection Agency (EPA) categorizes every use of every pesticide as either "unclassified" or "restricted use."
 A pesticide categorized as restricted-use carries a greater risk than a pesticide categorized as unclassified.
-Restricted-use pesticides can be purchased and applied only by a certified applicator who has been trained to use these pesticides safely and effectively or by someone acting under a certified applicator’s supervision.
+Restricted-use pesticides can only be purchased and applied by a certified applicator who has been trained to use these pesticides safely and effectively or by someone acting under a certified applicator’s supervision.
 Labels will state "Restricted-Use Pesticide" in a box at the top of the front panel.
 The North Carolina Agricultural Chemicals Manual includes unclassified and restricted-use pesticide recommendations.
-Materials available to home gardeners are customarily unclassified or general use pesticides, which have lower toxicity than restricted-use pesticides but can still cause harm.
+Materials available to home gardeners are unclassified or general use pesticides, which have lower toxicity than restricted-use pesticides but can still cause harm.
 Always read and follow the label directions closely.